Study Permit (Canada)

 Financial documents

-• Bank statements / savings proof
+• Bank statements / savings

-• Income proof (employment/business)
+• Income proof (job/business)

 Study plan & supporting evidence

-• Statement of Purpose / Study Plan
+• SOP / Study Plan (specific, evidence-led)

-• Education & employment history
+• Education + employment history

-• Evidence of ties and return plan
+• Ties and future plan

-Pro tip (common improvement)
+Pro tip

-5) How to apply (high-level)
+5) How to apply

-• Collect LOA + PAL/TAL (if required)
+• LOA + PAL/TAL (if required)

-• Submit application + pay fees
+• Submit + pay fees

-• Biometrics/medical (if required)
+• Biometrics/medical if required

 Where you apply from matters